White Sox vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has recorded at least one hit in eight games in a row.
-In his last 10 outings he is hitting .462 with six doubles, three home runs, a walk and 17 RBI.
+- Rodriguez has recorded a base hit in eight straight games.
+During his last 10 outings he is hitting .462 with six doubles, three home runs, a walk and 17 RBI.

 Rodríguez Recent Games